canonical/lxd/doc/howto/storage_volumes.md

 To display the storage volumes for all projects (not only the default project), add the `--all-projects` flag.

-You can also display the storage volumes in a specific storage pool by specifying the pool name:
+You can also display the storage volumes in a specific storage pool:

-    lxc storage volume list <pool_name>
+    lxc storage volume list my-pool

 The resulting table contains, among other information, the {ref}`storage volume type <storage-volume-types>` and the {ref}`content type <storage-content-types>` for each storage volume.